clickeriitb/cubieboard-A20/getting_inside_ubuntu_terminal.md

 Step 2) put the card reader into usb port of your computer

-Step 3) to download "ubuntu.zip" visit [here] and click on "click here to Download".
+Step 3) to download "ubuntu.zip" visit [here] and click on "CLICK HERE to Download".

 Step 4) save the file on desktop